epit3d/goclipper2/README.md

 code in `goclipper2/generator.py` is organized to match C functions in functions `is_<category>` and has custom generator for each of them.

+### Dynamic linking of CGO

+Thanks this man [here](https://stackoverflow.com/questions/44210731/how-to-use-a-dynamically-linked-library-from-relative-path) because I didn't know about rpaths and so on.
+Now what you need to have is just `lib` directory with .so files and golang will try to find them relatively, you will not have to spread them along your whole system.

+To run main.go you perform consequently `go build` and `./main`.
+To run tests you will still need to perform `make install` for the clipper2c

 ### Contribution

 Feel free to create an issue or PR with your thoughts.